KilianKegel/FatherlessAmerica/README.md

 1993, Sundlun acknowledges his paternity and agrees to pay Kara's college tuition.
 She withdraws her paternity suit.
-Father and daughter dine together in the governor’s mansion, and he invites her to visit him and his other children at his Newport estate.
+Father and daughter dine together in the governor’s mansion, and he invites her to visit him and his other children at his Newport estate.^2^

 The governor's supporters are confident that the publicity will not damage his political career.
 After all, this is a complicated case.
 The thrice-divorced